radrow/ddtrace/IMPLEMENTATION.md

   Therefore, in the implementation, `ddmon` simply sends such probes sequentially.

-The monitor internally distinguishes calls forwarded by other monitors from external ones (e.g. unmonitored services) by wrapping messages with `{?MONITORED_CALL, Msg}`, where `?MONITORED_CALL` is a constant Erlang atom defined in `src/ddmon.hrl`, and `Msg` is the call payload.
-This way monitors avoid polluting unmonitored parts of the network with probes.
+A practical difference w.r.t. the theory in the paper is that the DDMon monitor implementation distinguishes `gen_server` calls forwarded by other monitors from calls coming from unmonitored processes: this is achieved by wrapping each message `Msg` sent by a monitored service with `{?MONITORED_CALL, Msg}`, where `?MONITORED_CALL` is a constant Erlang atom defined in `src/ddmon.hrl`.
+This way, a monitored system can be deployed to serve `gen_server` calls coming from "external" (and unmonitored) clients; the "external" clients will never receive any monitoring probe --- but if one of their calls leads to a deadlock, then the deadlock will be detected by DDMon.

 #### Implementation of the deadlock monitoring algorithm